bf2fc6cc711aee1a0c2a/kas-fleet-manager/docs/automated-testing.md

 defer teardown()
 ```

-See [TestKafkaPost integration test](../internal/kafka/test/integration/kafkas_test.go) as an example of this.
+See [TestDinosaurPost integration test](../internal/dinosaur/test/integration/dinosaurs_test.go) as an example of this.

 Integration tests in this service can take advantage of running in an "emulated OCM API".
 This
 essentially means a configurable mock OCM API server can be used in place of a "real" OCM API for